 Potential Whistleblowers Should Contact an Attorney

 When a current or former employee has information about fraud committed by his or her employer, he or she needs an experienced attorney to help them through the process.
-If you or someone you know has information about fraudulent billing of the government in any form or industry, contact Hawks Quindel, S.C. to schedule a free and confidential consultation to discuss your claim.
+If you or someone you know has information about fraudulent billing of the government in any form or industry, contact Hawks Quindel, S.C. to schedule a free and confidential case evaluation to discuss your claim.